Islamic Reform Against Islamism

 The Renewal began in earnest in Indonesia during the late 1960s and early 1970s.
 This was a pivotal period in the modern history of the Indonesian Republic.
 The years of 1965–8 saw the decline of the first President, Sukarno, and the rise of the second President, Suharto.
 The Renewalists were responding to the negative developments of Indonesian politics and religion that occurred in the 1950s and early 1960s.
 At the center of the problems were constitutional debates.
 Indonesian independence had been declared in 1945, with a state ideology established known as Pancasila, meaning Five Principles.
 Sukarno created the Five Principles as a compromise between secular and Islamist nationalist factions.
 They are as follows: One Lordship, Just and Civilized Humanity, National Unity, Representative Democracy and Consensus, and Social Justice.

-The most rancorous debates in the 50s and 60s were over the First Principle of One Lordship.
-This designated Indonesia as a theistic state but did not explicitly set one religion as its basis.
-The end of the War of Independence in 1949, however, meant a return to the same debates over religion’s role in the state, especially for Islamists wanting to institute comprehensive Islamic Law and have Islam enshrined as the sole state religion.
+The First Principle of One Lordship designated Indonesia as a theistic state, but did not explicitly set one religion as its basis.
+The end of the War of Independence in 1949, therefore, meant a return to the same rancorous debates during the 50s and 60s over religion’s role in the state, especially for Islamists wanting to institute comprehensive Islamic Law and have Islam enshrined as the sole state religion.
 The political agitation during this period led to parliamentary gridlock, Sukarno’s dissolving of the main Modernist-Islamist party of Masyumi, and the eventual violent purges of the Indonesian Communist Party (PKI) in 1965–6.

 The Renewalists saw this dysfunction and violence with their own eyes and recognized Islam’s politicization as having a central role in all of it.
 Their goal, thus, was to reinvigorate and reform Islamic philosophy so that Indonesian scripturalist Islam might serve a more positive civic-cultural role rather than a negative political role.
 Their work began in an informal, semi-private academic forum known simply as the Discussion Circle, during the aforementioned period of the late 60s and early 70s.
 The Circle has also been referred to historiographically as the Limited Group.
 The Circle was hosted in the Yogyakarta home of scholar Mukti Ali.
 Further sponsorship came from economist Dawam Rahardjo and it was co-moderated by student leaders Ahmad Wahib and Djohan Effendi.